PoojaMaurya0742/Titanic-RandomForest-Prediction/README.md

 Run all cells
 The notebook will:

-Load and preprocess the data
+Load and preprocess the data 🗂️

-Handle missing values
+Handle missing values 🩹

-Encode categorical features
+Encode categorical features 🔡

-Train a Random Forest model
+Train a Random Forest model 🌲

-Evaluate model performance
+Evaluate model performance 📈

-Generate the submission file
+Generate the submission file 📝

-Submission file
+Submission File
 After running all cells, submission.csv will be created in the working directory.
-This CSV is ready for submission.
+This CSV is ready for submission. ✅

-Notes
+📝 Notes

 Both train.csv and test.csv are included in the data/ folder.

 All preprocessing steps are implemented in the notebook.

-This repository is intended for educational purposes and to demonstrate a complete machine learning workflow.
+This repository is intended for educational purposes and demonstrates a complete machine learning workflow.

+💡 About

+“A machine learning model using Random Forest to predict survival of Titanic passengers.
+Includes data preprocessing, feature engineering, and submission-ready predictions.”